Structure Inventory

 Differences Between HEC-FDA Versions 1 and 2

-4. Stage-direct damage functions were entered into study data as part of the structure inventory in HEC-FDA Versions 1.
-In HEC-FDA Versions 2, a stage-direct damage function is entered into study data as a manually-entered stage-damage function
+- Stage-direct damage functions were entered into study data as part of the structure inventory in HEC-FDA Versions 1.
+In HEC-FDA Versions 2, a stage-direct damage function is entered into study data as a manually-entered stage-damage function.

 Steps to Import a Structure Inventory

-1. Right click on Structure Inventories under Economics within the Study Tree and select Import from Shapefile.
+- Right-click on Structure Inventories under Economics in the Study Tree and select Import From Shapefile.

-2. Give the imported inventory a useful name and description.
+- Give the imported inventory a useful Name and Description (optional, but recommended).

-6. Click next, select source of occupancy types, and match imported occupancy types to occupancy types in the structure inventory.
+- The next window requires users to identify the occupancy types for the structures.
+Select source of occupancy types (e.g., NSIOccTypes MuncieOccTypes), and match imported occupancy types to occupancy types in the structure inventory.